impproductions/resumark/README.md

 ### How do I export my resume?

-Just hit the print button/shortcut! remember to check the box to print the background and then save as pdf.
+Just hit your browser's print button/shortcut! remember to check the box to print the background and then save as pdf.